leonard-thong/farming-simulator/README.md

 # Farm Simulator

-Farm Simulation game built following the Object-Oriented Design principles and the Model View Controller patterns.
+Farm Simulation game like Stardew Valley built following the Object-Oriented Design principles and the Model View Controller patterns.